EimearCunningham/milestone-three/testing.md

 ## Accessability Testing
 [WAVE Web Accessability Evaluation Tool](https://wave.webaim.org/) was used to test the accessability of my site.
 The following recommendations and changes were made:
+1. 1x missing form label - Search bar on homepage
+    - Added label to search form on homepage
+2. 1x long alternative text
+    - Igonored as this will depend on the length of the book title the user has input.
+3. 1x skipped level hearding
+    - Changed h5 in book review cards to h2.